HyoungsungKim/ECC-PoW-project/README.md

 ### 2019.09.18  Concurrency mining is implemented, Now LDPC Nonce is not incremented

 - ***Now concurrency mining is possible!***
-- Now LDPCNonce is random generation number
+- Now LDPCNonce is random generation number in concurrency mining

 #### Basic Architecture